 - Referral to other agencies for financial assistance and other help

 The aides visit the home at regular intervals to give baths, shampoos and provide other types of personal care.
 They may also help make/change the bed and perform other homemaker services to maintain the cleanliness of the patient area.

 As part of our holistic care, we provide spiritual support for patients and families when requested by the family.
 Coping with a serious illness may create questions concerning faith, meaning and hope.
 Many patients and families find it helpful to talk with our chaplains about religious or spiritual issues as they strive to cope with a serious illness.
 Please let us know how our chaplains can be of service to you.

 Support by Volunteers

 Volunteers are available to assist the rest of our hospice team by helping the patient and family.
-If desired, a specially trained volunteer will be assigned to provide such services as companionship, respite for family members (usually once a week), and occasional help with transportation and errands.
+If desired, a specially trained volunteer will be assigned to provide such services as companionship or respite for family members and occasional help with errands.
 Volunteers are good listeners and are available to offer emotional support.
-In addition, volunteers with special skills (such as lawyers and chaplains) may be available for advice.

 Volunteers may be requested to provide the following: